FertiTOX®

 First, previously published data is systematically analysed regarding the gonadotoxicity of chemo and radiotherapies in cancer patients.

-Second, a prospective cohort study is performed to collect the following data in the study registry REDCap: Ovarian function is evaluated by analysing AMH, FSH, LH and E2 concentrations and testicular function by analysing sperm parameters and total testosterone, FSH and LH concentration just before and around 1 year after gonadotoxic therapies (short term fertility).
+Second, a prospective cohort study is performed to collect the following data in the study registry REDCap: ovarian function is evaluated by analysing AMH, FSH, LH and E2 concentrations and testicular function by analysing sperm parameters and total testosterone, just before and 12-15 months after the end of the gonadotoxic therapy (short term fertility).
 These fertility parameters, as well as the history of conceptions, will be collected 5 and 10 years after gonadotoxic therapies (long term fertility).

 Furthermore, proportion of patients undergoing fertility preserving methods, efficacy and satisfaction with these methods will be analysed.